ocaml/flexdll/README.md

 [`dlopen`](http://www.opengroup.org/onlinepubs/009695399/functions/dlopen.html)
 POSIX API, without trying to be fully conformant though (e.g. it does not respect the official priority ordering for symbol resolution).
-This should make it easy to port applications developped for Unix.
+This should make it easy to port applications developed for Unix.

 ## About